 a.
 Timeless Beauty

-- Complements any architectural design, from classic to ultra-modern
+- It complements any architectural design, from classic to ultra-modern

-- Has an appearance no man-made surface can match
+- Has an appearance no human-made surface can match

 - Comes in hues of milky white, chocolate brown, coal-black, salmon pink, and emerald green